grafana/grafana/docs/sources/installation/_index.md

 Refer to [Upgrade Grafana]({{< relref "upgrading.md" >}}) topic.
 If you need to restart Grafana, refer to the [Restart Grafana]({{< relref "Restart-grafana.md" >}}) topic for detailed information.

-If you want to install Grafana Enterprise, follow the instructions for installing Grafana on your particular operating system and then refer to [Activate an Enterprise license]({{< relref "activate-license.md" >}}).
+If you want to install Grafana Enterprise, follow the instructions for installing Grafana on your system of choice and then refer to [Activate an Enterprise license]({{< relref "../enterprise/activate-license.md" >}}).